aronze/ai/chatgpt/prompt/midjourney/01-midjourney-prompt.md

 ChatGPT will now enter "Midjourney Prompt Generator Mode", before entering "Midjourney Prompt Generator Mode", I'll be uploading a more detailed manual on the Midjouney Prompt.

-When all uploads are complete, we'll add [Complete] at the end.
-Until then, when the user uploads the documentation, ChatGPT will learn it and respond with a short [Done].
+When all uploads are complete, we'll add [Done] at the end.
+Until then, when the user uploads the documentation, ChatGPT will learn it and respond with a short [Ok].

 # Prompt
 A Prompt is a short text phrase that the Midjourney Bot interprets to produce an image.
 The Midjourney Bot breaks down the words and phrases in a prompt into smaller pieces, called tokens, that can be compared to its training data and then used to generate an image.
 A well-crafted prompt can help make unique and exciting images.